GMLC-TDC/HELICS/docs/user-guide/simultaneous_cosimulations.md

 helics_broker --type=zmq --port=20400 &
 ```

 will start up two brokers on separate port numbers.
 Federates connecting to the broker would need to specify the `--brokerport=X` to connect with the appropriate broker.
-These brokers operate independently of eachother.
+These brokers operate independently of each other.
 The port numbers assigned to the cores and federates can also be user assigned but if left to default will be automatically assigned by the broker and should not interfere with each other.

 ## Use Broker server
 For zmq core types it is possible to use the broker server.